Insektaure/pkDex/README.md

     - Evolution details
     - Location information
     - Version exclusivity
-5. Press the `Y` button to mark a Pokémon as caught or uncaught.
-Caught Pokémon will be highlighted in the list.
+5. Press the `Y` button to open a Pokémon tracker menu to mark or unmark a Pokémon as caught.
 6. Marking a Pokémon as caught will create a `pkDex.tracker.{REGION}.ini` file in the `/switch/pkDex` directory.\
    Unmarking a Pokémon will set the corresponding line in `pkDex.tracker.{REGION}.ini` file accordingly.
 7. Use the settings menu to enable or disable automatic new version checks & check for available updates manually.